vmcilwain/leftify/README.md

 # Leftify

-Indent text to the left a set number of spaces.
+Indent text to the right a set number of spaces.
 A scenario that fits this would be posting code to stackoverflow or reddit where indentation is needed.

 ## Disclaimer